ix-ax/AXOpen/src/data/docs/AxoDataPersistentExchange.md

 [!code-csharp[](../app/ix-blazor/librarytemplate.blazor/Program.cs?name=SetUpAxoDataPersistentExchange)]

 ### Data view
-DataExchange view is connected with instance.
-Therefore you need to pass instance through property Context.
+The DataExchange view is connected to an instance.
+Therefore, you need to pass the instance through the Context property.

-Example of usage:
+Usage:
 ```
 <AxoDataPersistentExchangeView Context="@Entry.Plc.Context.Glob.Persits"></AxoDataPersistentExchangeView>
 ```